How To Illuminate Flag Poles, Chimneys, Sheds, And Gazebos

 What structural or architectural aspects of your deck or patio are you most proud of?
 Why let those details remain hidden after dark?
 Think back to when you first bought your home.
 What made you fall in love with it?
 Was it the textured façade?
 The pillars?
 The gazebo?
 The many levels to the deck?

-Highlighting these unique architectural features will help add character and depth to your outdoor lighting design.
+Highlighting these unique architectural features will help add character and depth to your outdoor illumination design.

 When Lighting Your Patio, Consider What’s Around It As Well